LemonJust/synapse-redistribution/README.md

 ## Data visualization

-**data_vizualization** folder contains the code to visualize synaptic distribution in 3D ( as a point-cloud and voxels) and plot DB-planes.
+**data_vizualization** folder contains the code to visualize synaptic distribution in 3D ( as a point-cloud and voxels), plot DB-planes and manually segmented ROIs on top of the template fish.
 After you have imported the data and calculated the DB-plane, please follow the steps in **DataVisualization.mlx** to get familiar with all the plotting methods.

+This folder also contains a Fiji macro **CsvToPointsAsChannel.ijm** that creates a second channel from the coordinates of the segemnted synapses, to show them on top of raw images in Fiji.
+To run it you need to create a csv with the synapse coordinates in pixels, use **sbr/SBR_Estimation_and_Simulation_of_LossGain.ipynb** to create one.

 # Extra analysis & pre-processing steps
 This code registers synaptic point clouds from different fish to the template fish and estimates some coefficients for the subsequent analysis (see main analysis pipeline).

-Implemented in MATLAB R2018b version.
+Implemented in MATLAB R2018b and python 3.6.
 ## Data registration

 **registration** folder contains the code for the fish alignment to template based on the 3 landmarks.
 It takes 3 points in the fish space and in the template space as input and outputs a transformation matrix (rigid + uniform scaling).
 All the fish have their corresponding transformation in the data repository, so the synaptic point clouds that you can get from the data repository will already be registered into the template space.